NiYuan224/draft-ni-cross-domain-txn-token/draft-liu-cross-domain-txn-token.md

 An in-vehicle agent often orchestrates high-level tasks on behalf of the vehicle owner that require invocation of external, third-party service providers.
 For instance, when a user requests an automated reservation for a charging pile at a destination, the in-vehicle agent generates an initial Txn-Token containing the workflow-related claims, such as the arrival time, destination, charging time, and user preference, etc. With the cross-domain Txn-Token mechanism defined in this document，the above workflow-related claims can be securely propagated along a sequential chain: originating from the in-vehicle agent, passing through the navigation agent and the charging service provider, and finally terminating at the payment platform.

+## On-Premises Service and Subscription SaaS Collaboration
+An on-premises enterprise service initiates a core workflow by performing local data preprocessing and generating an initial Txn-Token.
+With the cross-domain Txn-Token mechanism defined in this document, this token can be securely propagated from the enterprise domain to a subscription-based cloud SaaS platform.
+The mechanism ensures cryptographically verifiable, end‑to‑end accountability and auditability.

 # Operational Considerations {#ops}